Assisted Pedal Cycles. Converting an existing bike using the

 with 27.5" wheels, it is necessary to put in "700c", but this is not

-necessarily an exact definition.
-It is good enough, but a
+always an exact definition.
+It is good enough to avoid a

 little annoying if you are a lover of precision.